BinhLe87/loopback3-core/server/api/docs_web/client_api_docs/source/includes/api/page/_page_create_item.md

 | is_public       | boolean   | optional  | true   | if true, it would be publicly published after creating |                                                                                                                                                                                     |

 ### Response
-If successful, return a object contains generated item ID along with attributes, relationship, e.g
+If successful, return an object contains created item ID along with attributes, relationship, e.g